berfingit/wikihow-connective-insertions/README.md

 If you use this dataset in your research, please cite the following paper:

 > **Berfin Aktaş and Michael Roth.** 2025. *Clarifying Underspecified Discourse Relations in Instructional Texts*.
 Findings of the Association for Computational Linguistics: ACL 2025.
-Association for Computational Linguistics, Vienna, Austria. *(To appear)*
+Association for Computational Linguistics, Vienna, Austria.